Basic Representations of Genus Zero Nonabelian Hodge Spaces: Basic representations for Painlev e moduli spaces

-We observe that the three principal subtrees of the generic fission forest are isomorphic.
-This implies that the forests of the three nongeneric representations coincide (this reflects the fact that $\alpha,\beta,\gamma$ have entirely symmetric roles), so there are only two distinct forests, the generic one and a nongeneric one.
+Furthermore, the two principal subtrees corresponding to $N_1$ and $N_2$ are isomorphic, so the two nongeneric classes of representations have in fact the same forest.
+In turn, there are only two distinct classes of basic representations, the generic one and the nongeneric one, corresponding to the standard Lax representation.